rudderlabs/build-scan-push-action/README.md

 1. Builds the docker image (with push set to `false`).
 2. Scans the built docker image for secrets with [Trufflehog](https://github.com/trufflesecurity/trufflehog).
    - GitHub action fails if secrets are found in the docker image
-3. Pushes the docker image to a docker repository if not secrets are found.
+3. Pushes the docker image to a docker repository if not secrets are found (when push is set to `true`).

 ## Usage